gabrieletiboni/exps-launcher/README.md

 - the `script` parameter is mandatory, and must be a single string.
 A single script can be invoked.
 - multiple configurations for the same script can be provided with the `config` parameter.
 Priority is in decreasing order, i.e. conf2 overwrites conf1 in the example above.
 - sweep parameters like `sweep.foo=[1,10,100]` can also be defined in script-specific conf files.
 - host parameters like `host.time="03:00:00"` can also be defined in script-specific conf files, which overwrite the host definitions.
-This way you can specify different sbatch times for different scripts and their corresponding configurations, or different sbatch names.
+This way you can specify different sbatch times for different scripts and their corresponding configurations, or different sbatch names (`host.job-name="foo")`.
 - you can pass `exps.hostname` to overwrite the hostname for the current experiment, e.g. to have different host configurations for the same host

 Advanced commands:
 - Use exps.<param_name>=<value> for config options.
 Accepted params are:
-  - exps.test
+  - exps.test=false
-  - exps.no_confirmation
+  - exps.no_confirmation=false
-  - exps.fake
+  - exps.fake=false
   - exps.hostname
-  - exps.force_hostname_environ
-  - exps.group_suffix
+  - exps.force_hostname_environ=true
+  - exps.group_suffix=""  # assumes script has a --group parameter for the wandb group name
-  - exps.noslurm
+  - exps.noslurm=false
-  - exps.cpulist
+  - CPU usage:
+    - (noslurm, single script) exps.cpus-list="50,51,52"
+    - (noslurm, multiple scripts) exps.cpus-start=50 exps.cpus-per-task=4

 ## Troubleshooting